Optimal Best Arm Identification in Two-Armed Bandits with a Fixed Budget under a Small Gap: Additional discussions and related work

 For a parameter $\theta_0\in\mathbb{R}$ and $T$ i.i.d. observations, the limit experiments framework considers local alternatives $\theta = \theta_0 + h/\sqrt{T}$ for a constant $h\in\mathbb{R}$ \citep{Vaart1991,Vaart1998}.
 Then, we can approximate the statistical experiment by the Gaussian distribution and discuss the optimality of statistical procedures under the approximation. \citet{Hirano2009} relates the asymptotic optimality of statistical decision rules \citep{Manski2000,Manski2002,Manski2004,DEHEJIA2005} to the limits of experiments framework.
 This framework is further applied to policy learning, such as \citet{Kitagawa2018} and \citet{AtheySusan2017EPL}.
-Although \citet{Hirano2020} insists that this local experiment arguments can be applied to adaptive experimental designs, we consider that it cannot be applied to BAI.
+Although \citet{Hirano2020} insists that these local experiment arguments can be applied to adaptive experimental designs, we consider that they cannot be applied to BAI.

-The limit experiments arguments are based on the central limit theorem.
-On the other hand, taking the parameter $\theta = \theta_0 + h/\sqrt{T}$ will not give us the problem-dependent analysis; that is, the instance is not fixed as $T$ grows large.
-Therefore, a naive application of the information-theoretical result like Proposition~\ref{lem:data_proc_inequality} does not provide a lower bound that is valid for the problem-dependent analysis.
-To match the lower bound of \citet{Kaufman2016complexity}, we need to consider large deviation bound, not the central limit theorem.
+The limit experiments arguments are based on the CLT.
+On the other hand, taking the parameter $\theta = \theta_0 + h/\sqrt{T}$ will not give us the distribution-dependent analysis; that is, the instance is not fixed as $T$ grows large.
+Therefore, a naive application of the information-theoretical result like Proposition~\ref{lem:data_proc_inequality} does not provide a lower bound that is valid for the distribution-dependent analysis.
+To match the lower bound of \citet{Kaufman2016complexity}, we need to consider the large deviation bound, not the CLT.
 However, the conventional large deviation bound cannot be applied to BAI strategies owing to the adaptive sampling strategy.

-In other words, the limit experiment framework first applies the Gaussian approximation and then discusses the efficiency under the approximation, where efficiency arguments complete within the Gaussian distribution.
-On the other hand, in our limit decision-making, we derive the lower bound of an event under the true distribution.
+In other words, the limit experiment framework first applies the Gaussian approximation and then discusses the efficiency under the approximation, where efficiency arguments are complete within the Gaussian distribution.
+On the other hand, we derive the lower bound of an event under the true distribution in our limit decision-making.
 Then, we approximate it by considering the limit of the gap.
 Therefore, in limit decision-making, we first consider the optimality for the true distribution and find the optimal strategy in the sense that the upper bound matches the lower bound when the gap goes to zero.

-\subsection{Literature on Causal Inference}
+\subsection{Literature on causal inference}